robinrendle/robinrendle.com/_posts/2020-06-05-silence-into-language-and-action.md

 ---
-title: Silence into Language and Action
+title: The Transformation of Silence into Language and Action
 date: 2020-06-05T16:04:08.741Z
 city: San Francisco
 country: California